arturohdezc/asistente/README.md

 ## 🚀 Quick Start

-> **✅ Replit Ready**: This project has been optimized for easy deployment on Replit with simplified dependencies and robust startup scripts.
-See [REPLIT_DEPLOYMENT.md](REPLIT_DEPLOYMENT.md) for detailed instructions.
+> **✅ Replit Ready**: Optimized for one-click deployment on Replit with automatic dependency detection and robust startup scripts.

 ### Prerequisites